 Human epidemiological studies confirm cancer risk

-Studies in human populations have found an association between Roundup exposure and two types of blood cancer:
+Studies in human populations have found an association between Roundup or glyphosate exposure and two types of blood cancer:

 - An epidemiological study of pesticide applicators in the USA found that exposure to glyphosate herbicide was associated with higher incidence of multiple myeloma.15